redgar598/EMBL_BTM_2019/not_so_scary_shell/steps/2_task.md

 You have used 81.24% (12.19 GB of 15.00 GB) on /vol/vol_homes/homes as user [NAME]
 ```

+This usually hapens to me once every while, as I download something and forgot
+about it and now I need to figure out where to go to remove the large
+file that I probably don't need anymore.

 How do you figure out which folders take up most space and what to delete?

-Go to the folder task2 and find the largest folder.
+**Task:** Go to the folder task2 and find the largest folder.

 Use google to help you (unix find folder size)